mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

     return best_split
 ```

-# TODO continue

-There have been a number of changes in this function.
-For each feature, we initialize two arrays of shape $c$ where $c$ is the number of classes that store the number of samples per class in each node.
-For the left node we initialize the values as 0, whereas the right node starts with the counts of all samples (remember that the outcome is a one-hot encoded matrix).

-Then, for each split point we add the label to the left class count vector and subtract it from the right class count vector.
-To obtain class probabilities, we divide the class counts by the number of elements in each child node -- this number is trivially obtained using the `idx` loop variable.
-Notice that we need to use the original objective functions that take probabilities as inputs, not the convenience functions we've implemented that convert class counts to probabilities.

 There is an edge case when two consecutive samples have the exact same sample value.
 We're moving samples one by one, but when applying the decision rule all tied samples will belong to the same child node.